 With swift efficiency, they unloaded the bags from the back of the van.
 I kept my eyes forward and did my best to look like a woman minding her own business.
 Afterward, they headed back inside, the Latino man digging in his pocket and handing something to Jakob before they parted ways.

 Jakob came back and opened the driver’s side door.
 With a head motion for me to get out, he cut the engine off.
-I climbed out of my side and went around to join him.
+I climbed down and went around to join him.
 He led me toward the back of the shop.
 We were several hundred feet from the van before he spoke.

 I only nodded.
 I didn’t know how sensitive Liam’s bugging system was, and I didn’t want to say anything that he might hear.
 With the van behind us, the spot between my shoulder blades itched like it was some sentient creature under Liam’s command, watching us even at this distance.
 Apparently Jakob’s paranoia was infectious.

-Jakob hit a button on the key fob Alex gave him, and a chirping sound erupted from a flashy red BMW parked within the shadow of the building.
+Jakob hit a button on the key fob his biker buddy had given him, and a chirping sound erupted from a flashy red BMW parked within the shadow of the building.
 Gun running must pay well.

 I climbed into the passenger side and buckled myself in.
 “Is it safe to talk here?”
 I asked as Jakob slid in beside me.